ugcd/solarius/README.md

 See also the SOLAR [FAQ](http://solar-eclipse-genetics.org/faq.html) and the question 4 "Can SOLAR-Eclipse only be downloaded in the linux version?".

-_Note 2_: The `solarius` user needs to install and _register_ SOLAR, that might the most annoying part of the installation process.
+_Note 2_: The `solarius` user needs to install and _register_ SOLAR, that might be the most annoying part of the installation process.
 Please see the Installation [section](http://ugcd.github.io/solarius/vignettes/tutorial.html#installation) of the tutorial vignette.

 ### Quick start